ramonavacarasu/Sports-Store/README.md

 #### Stopping the Container

-docker stop <the value in the Container ID column">
+docker stop <the value in the Container ID column>